smouli/samara/README.md

 }
 ```

 Note: The Firestore document structure is designed to support real-time updates during the remixing process.
-As we develop the remixing features, we may:
-- Add new fields for additional audio effects
-- Remove unused metadata fields
-- Optimize the structure for real-time performance
-- Add fields for tracking remix history and versions
-- Track metadata change history if needed
+Each time the user makes a change to the track being remixed, a new metadata object is created and saved in firestore.
+A background process will move old metadata to firebase and bring it back to firestore if needed.

 ### Firebase Storage Structure